SvachutaGollavilli/SQL_Data_Warehouse/README.md

 ### Naming Conventions

-We are using the snake case {all lowercase charecters seperated by '_' (for better readability)} to name the tables in the Bronze, Silver and Gold layers
+We are using the snake case (all lowercase charecters seperated by '_' for better readability) to name the tables in the Bronze, Silver and Gold layers.
+The sql script files for DDL, DML are also named using the same convention.
+This makes it easier for the user to understand.